IVelchef/Playtech-Testing-Challenge/README.md

-### Project Description
-This project focuses on automated testing for the "Bingo" web application.
-It includes several Java classes that implement different functionalities, such as logging in, starting the game, and marking numbers.
-The tests are developed using **JUnit 5**, and interaction with the web pages is achieved through **Selenium WebDriver**.

-### Main Components
-1. **BingoHomePage**
-   This is the base class for the Bingo pages.
-It defines the base URL of the application and serves as a foundation for other page classes.

-2. **BingoPage**
-   This class implements the core functionality of the game:
-   - Buying tickets.
-   - Monitoring the timer until the game starts.
-   - Marking numbers matching the drawn ones.
-   - Verifying the count of marked numbers.

-3. **LoginPageBingo**
-   This class handles user login by submitting a username and password and clicking the accept button for terms and conditions.

-4. **Test Class (testBingoNumberCheck)**
-   The main idea of this test is to confirm that after the numbers are drawn, the test correctly searches for matches between the drawn numbers and those on the cards.
-It ensures that the matches are accurately marked on the cards.
-The test:
-   - Logs the user into the system.
-   - Starts the game.
-   - Verifies that at least 20 numbers were correctly marked.

-### Key Highlights
-- **Use of WebDriverWait:** Ensures page elements are visible or ready for interaction before proceeding.
-- **Flexible Selectors:** XPath and CSS selectors are used for precise element targeting.
-- **Dynamic Waiting:** Handles time intervals between the drawing of numbers.
-- **JUnit Assertions:** Verify the correctness of marked numbers.
+# Overview

+This repository showcases a personal project focused on automating the core functionalities of a Bingo web application.
+The project serves as a hands-on exercise in web UI automation using Selenium WebDriver and JUnit 5.
+The main goal is to practice creating end-to-end tests for user authentication, gameplay interactions, and result validation.

+## Repository Structure

+1. **Login Automation**
+   This module automates the login process for the Bingo application.
+Key functionalities include:
+   - Inputting user credentials.
+   - Handling the "Accept Terms and Conditions" step.
+   - Verifying a successful login before proceeding.

+2. **Gameplay Automation**
+   The gameplay module focuses on automating core Bingo features:
+   - Buying game tickets.
+   - Monitoring the countdown timer until the game starts.
+   - Matching drawn numbers with numbers on the game cards.
+   - Ensuring that the matching numbers are marked correctly on the cards.
+   - Completing the game after validating the results.

+3. **JUnit Test: Bingo Number Matching Validation**
+   This test verifies the proper functionality of the automated gameplay:
+   - Logs in with test credentials.
+   - Simulates the Bingo game flow, including ticket purchase and number drawing.
+   - Asserts that at least 20 numbers are marked correctly on the cards.

+## Documentation

+Each module in this repository is accompanied by clear, concise documentation that outlines:
+- The goals and objectives of the automation tasks.
+- The technical approach taken to implement the features.
+- Key challenges and how they were resolved.

+## Highlights

+### Learning Objectives
+- **Web UI Automation:** Practice using Selenium WebDriver to interact with dynamic elements.
+- **Test Design:** Develop robust and reusable test structures with JUnit 5.
+- **Dynamic Waiting Strategies:** Handle asynchronous elements using WebDriverWait.
+- **Assertions and Validations:** Confirm the correctness of automated actions with meaningful assertions.

+### Technical Notes
+- Flexible selectors (XPath and CSS) are used for targeting web elements.
+- Dynamic waiting ensures stable test execution, even for time-sensitive scenarios like countdowns.
+- The project demonstrates effective logging and error handling.

+## Requirements

+This project is purely exploratory and does not follow specific business requirements.
+The following tasks were designed based on common gameplay flows in Bingo applications:

+### Scenario 1: Bingo Gameplay
+- Log in with test user credentials.
+- Select a game and purchase tickets.
+- Wait for the countdown timer to reach zero and start the game.
+- Monitor the numbers drawn and match them with the cards.
+- Ensure that at least 20 numbers are correctly marked.

+### Scenario 2: Timer Validation and Logging
+- Validate the proper functionality of the timer before game start.
+- Log all drawn numbers for traceability.

+## Conclusion

+This repository represents a learning project aimed at practicing automation testing techniques in a web application context.
+While the Bingo application used here is fictional, the approaches and methods can be applied to real-world testing scenarios.
+The clear structure and documentation make it a valuable resource for understanding web automation practices.